strncat/strncat.github.io/_posts/math/linear-algebra/math416/2024-08-07-lec15-inverse-and-invertible-linear-maps.markdown

 \end{align*}
 $$
 </div>
-This map has no inverse! (it is onto but not 1-1).
+has no inverse! (it is onto but not 1-1).
 Not one-to-one since the derivative of any constant function is 0.
 <br>
 <br>
 <!------------------------------------------------------------------------------------>